 The biggest challenges for single-use, handheld medical device innovation has always been ergonomics and performance.
 Historically, available power sources have been too bulky, and too expensive with unnecessary features and functionality for single-use medical devices.
 This resulted in oversized, heavy, handheld devices that are not user friendly.
 Picocyl products provide high-performance, high-reliability options for device design in a convenient, easy-to-use form factor, that were previously not available to the medical device industry.
 Our Pico-Cylinders are filled with the optimum amount of pressurized gas to power your device to get the job done.
 No more, no less.
 It’s that simple.
 Furthermore, we know how to release the gas reliably and integrate the sub-system with your medical device through proven packaging techniques.
 With the smallest possible package of stored energy, right sized for your medical application, our application engineers can support your design tasks to develop effective, self-powered medical devices that maximize performance, ergonomics and ease of use.

 Picocyl products provide a better alternative to devices operated manually, or powered by springs or batteries.
 Made of medical-grade stainless steel, our gas filled Pico-Cylinders are the only medical device components of their kind in the global market.
 Our Breakaway Septum Pico-Cylinders offer safe and reliable gas release for medical devices.
-Gas release is achieved by driving an Opener Pin into the Breakaway Septum integrated into the Pico-Cylinder cap.
+Gas release is achieved by driving a Pico-Pin into the Breakaway Septum integrated into the Pico-Cylinder cap.
 The septum preferentially tears around the perimeter to “open-the-hatch” and release the gas.
-The diameter of the septum is larger than the Opener Pin diameter, ensuring unobstructed gas release.
-Picocyl’s Opener Pins are manufactured with proven high-volume automated manufacturing processes to ensure consistency and improve reliability.
+The diameter of the septum is larger than the Pico-Pin diameter, ensuring unobstructed gas release.
+Picocyl’s Pico-Pins are manufactured with proven high-volume automated manufacturing processes to ensure consistency and improve reliability.
 Our Valve-Release Pico-Cylinders are an alternative to our Breakaway Septum Pico-Cylinders, by incorporating a spring-loaded valve to allow for partial gas release and reclosure to maintain the internally stored gas until its next use.
 Multi-use powered devices or multi-use gas delivery applications are ideal for Valve-Release pico-Cylinders.

 Pico-Cylinders are precisely filled with high-purity gases to customizable volume and pressure specifications using our proprietary gas-filling and welding technology.
 To ensure component integrity, each Pico-Cylinder is 100% verified for fill weight, and laser marked for identification & traceability.
 Our 5th-generation, proprietary automated gas-filling and welding equipment was custom designed for the medical industry with annual capacities from hundreds of thousands to tens of millions of units per year.
 All Pico-Cylinders can be labeled with QR codes and/or human-readable information, including part identification, lot numbers and gross mass.
 Additionally, Picocyl can provide custom inspection equipment to ensure cylinders are received at your business as expected.